Gynecology Tests and Procedures

 Reasons for the procedure

-There may be other reasons for your health care provider to recommend breast ultrasound.
+There may be other reasons for your health care provider to recommend a mammography.

 Risks of the procedure